This is my review of David Lloyd George: The Great Outsider by Roy Hattersley.

 We are told that LG “felt no loyalty to either institutions or individuals …yet he remained true … to a few ideas… for which he was prepared to sacrifice other political objectives”: he was unyielding on national insurance for sickness and invalidity, based on contributions from employers and workmen.
 For this and his leadership in WW1, he deserves praise – although he seems to have withheld vital troops from a military leader he wanted to remove, but lacked the power to do so.

-On a personal level, he sailed close to the wind, risking scandal through indiscreet affairs, even fathering illegitimate children.
-He sold honours for cash with astonishing blatancy, even joking about the “dirty money” which the Liberals held their noses and asked him to contribute.
+On a personal level, he sailed close to the wind, risking scandal through indiscreet affairs, fathering illegitimate children.
+He sold honours for cash with astonishing blatancy, even joking about the “dirty money” which the Liberals held their noses and asked him to raise.

 Ffion Hague’s recent biography of Lloyd George has already provided a detailed character study of the charismatic but selfish and manipulative “Welsh Wizard”, but it tends to focus on his relationships with women, notably his long-suffering (“blind” because it was the easiest option?) wife and emotionally abused mistress Frances Stephenson.
 I looked to Roy Hattersley for a clearer analysis of the political aspects of his life.